Josh Phelps turns 44 today.

-Phelps was one of our catchers of the future who didn’t turn out to be a catcher.
+Phelps was one of the Blue Jays’ catchers of the future who didn’t turn out to be a catcher.
 Josh was #36 on the Baseball America top 100 prospects before the 2002 season.

-After getting 1 at bat in 2000 and 12 at bats in 2001 (without getting a hit), he was called up in June of 2002.
-He didn’t hit his first home run until his 14th game, but he would finish the game with 15 home runs and a .309/.352/.562 line in 83 games, playing DH.
-On August 29th, he hit two home runs of Roger Clemens.
+After getting one at-bat in 2000 and 12 at-bats in 2001 (without getting a hit), the Jays called him up in June 2002.
+He didn’t hit his first home run until his 14th game, but he would finish with 15 home runs and a .309/.352/.562 line in 83 games, playing DH.
+On August 29th, he hit two home runs off Roger Clemens.
 I was always happy to see us beat Clemens.
-Josh would drive in 4 runs again the Yankees the next day (not that it got us a win, Pete Walker gave up 8 in 5 innings to get the loss).
+Josh would drive in 4 runs against the Yankees the next day (not that it got us a win, Pete Walker gave up 8 in 5 innings to get the loss).

 Phelps hit .303/.338/.579 in 24 games for Cleveland.
 After the season, he signed with the Rays as a free agent.
-From there, Josh went to the Tigers, Orioles, Yankees, Pirates, Cardinals, Giants, Rockies, and Cleveland again.
+After that, Josh went to the Tigers, Orioles, Yankees, Pirates, Cardinals, Giants, Rockies, and Cleveland again.
+Of course, when you are a top prospect, teams will give you a shot.
 But then he didn’t play in the majors for most of those teams.
-But, when you are a top prospect, teams will give you a shot.

 Why didn’t he have the career we expected.
 Well, in 2005, Baseball Prospectus wrote this:

 Not having a position didn’t help, and the 25.6% career strikeout rate (getting worse as his career went on) didn’t help either.
 Maybe if he could have stuck at catcher, his career would have gone better.
-When you are a DH you have to hit, or someone else gets the job.
+Unfortunately, you have to hit when you are a DH or someone else gets the job.
 It isn’t a place where you can slowly develop as a hitter.

 Anyway, Happy Birthday, Josh.
 I hope it is a good one.

-The Blue Jays drafted Felipe in the first round on the 1998 draft, number 6 overall (CC Sabathia was the best of the first round, taken with the 20th pick).
-He didn’t burn it up in the minors but he was called up to the Jays in August of 2001.
+The Blue Jays drafted Felipe in the first round of the 1998 draft, number 6 overall.
+CC Sabathia was the best of the first round, taken with the 20th pick.
+Lopez didn’t burn it up in the minors, but the Jays called him up in August of 2001.
 In 49 games, he hit .260/.304/.418.

 He started the 2002 season with the Jays but was sent back to the minors in mid-June.
 He hit .227/.287/.387 in 134 games with the Jays.